JoshHinkle/Algorithms/README.md

 To use, simply run PercolationStats with 2 args (n and trials) to see the mean, standard deviation, and 95% confidence interval.

 Trials run in O(nlogn) time and O(n^2) space.
 Solved with union-find using path compression.

+## Collinear Points

+Two approaches to solving the problem of identifying collinear points (in this case, 4 or more points along the same straight line in a scatter plot).
+First approach is brute force, taking n^4 time, but second approach sorts by slopes and takes n^2*logn.